Indirect Data Reduction Testing

 6. This should generate a workspace with _calib at the end, delete this workspace

-7. Change the Scale by factor value to 0.5
+7. Check the Scale by factor checkbox and change the value of the scale to 0.5.

 8. Click Run